 The environmental impact of the consumption of animals and their by-products is profound.
 Raising and slaughtering animals for the cattle, poultry, fish, dairy and egg industry contributes to environmental degradation in all four of these ways.

 To learn more about this, I recommend watching the documentary Cowpsiracy.
-The very best thing we can do to benefit the environment is to stop consuming animal derived foods.
-This will have more impact than using energy efficient light bulbs, riding bicycles to work, putting solar panels on our roofs, driving hybrid or electric cars, taking shorter showers or turning down the heat in our houses.
+One of the best things we can do to benefit the environment is to stop consuming animal derived foods.
+This will have at least as much impact as using energy efficient light bulbs, riding bicycles to work, putting solar panels on our roofs, driving hybrid or electric cars, taking shorter showers or turning down the heat in our houses.
 The World Bank published a report stating that raising animals for food is responsible for up to 50% of global warming.
 What accounts for this energy intensive industry?

 According to the UN, the livestock sector generates more greenhouse gas emissions (in the form of carbon dioxide) than all transportation vehicles combined.
 Our carbon footprints would be lighter as vegan tractor trailer truck drivers than as Prius drivers consuming the Standard American Diet.